freeze0003/Power-BI-project/README.md

 ### Continents
 This page has a little different layout.

-Still the area above horizontal line stays the same.
+The area above horizontal line stays the same.

-The are left of the vertical line contains one slicer containing all the various health provider options.
+The area left of the vertical line contains one slicer containing all the various health provider options.

 Finally the area right of the vertical line contains 3 visualizations.
 * Card contains the chosen value for Czechia as it is relevant to us.